lpjanaka/KatanaContrib.Security.Pack/README.md

 This simplifies the installation and the management of KatanaContrib packages by providing them as a single package.

 ##Problem##
-ASP.NET MVC 5 has an inbuilt support for login with Google, Facebook, Microsoft and Twitter.
-But it still doesn't provide login with other major social networking sites such as LinkedIn, Instagram, Github etc. It was a huge drawback for the developers to concentrate on developing these additional login providers in their web applications.
+ASP.NET MVC 5 has an inbuilt support for login with **Google, Facebook, Microsoft** and **Twitter**.
+But it still doesn't provide login with other major social networking sites such as **LinkedIn, Instagram, Github** etc. It was a huge drawback for the developers to concentrate on developing these additional login providers in their web applications.
+And the implementation of those login providers with different techniques, affected the code consistency and the performance of the web application.

 ##Solution##
 As a solution to the above problem, we decided to implement the remaining login providers with MVC 5.
 So now the developers are only a single click away from adding these functionality to their web applications.
 At the moment we are ready with the following providers.
 This list will grow in the near future.